HicrestLaboratory/SPARTA/README.md

 * `-o`: number of column of output matrix
 * `-e`: epsilon used for marix reordering (must be in [0,1].
 Smaller epsilon will make larger blocks);

-Source files are stored in the src folder:
-* Test.cpp shows an example of how reading, conversion, rows reorder and sparse-dense multiplication work for several input matrix format.
-* setblks.cpp contains tools to handle interactions (conversion, reorder) between SparMat and VBSparMat objects.
-* utilities.cpp contains other tools (mainly interaction with SparMat objects).

 ## RoadMAP
 * Supporting Nvidia Tensor Core